 Figure 9-207p—DPS Operation Parameters field format

+TGbn editor: please add the following paragraphs at the end of 9.4.1.85 as following: (#2453, 1547, 619, 1401, 2421, 3620, 3653, 3805, 3684, 3654)

+The ICF Required field equal to 1 indicates that the STA in LC mode needs to be solicited by an ICF frame in a TXOP in order to perform the frame exchanges in the HC mode in the TXOP.
+Otherwise the STA in LC mode doesn’t always need to be solicited by an ICF frame in a TXOP in order to perform the frame exchanges in the TXOP.
+If the ICF Required is equal to 1, the LC Mode Bandwidth, LC Mode Nss and LC Mode MCS are reserved.

+The LC Mode Bandwidth field indicates the maximum bandwidth supported by the STA in LC mode.

+The LC Mode Nss field indicates the maximum number of spatial streams supported by the STA in LC mode.

+The LC Mode MCS field indicates the highest MCS supported by the non-AP STA in LC mode.
+For a mobile AP, the LC Mode MCS field is reserved.

 37.9.1 Dynamic power save (DPS) operation

+(#902, 540) DPS operation allows a DPS STA to operate with lower capabilities to reduce power consumption.
+The set of capabilities reduced by DPS operation include bandwidth, NSS, MCS, and PPDU formats.
+If needed, the DPS STA returns to its HC mode upon receiving an appropriate ICF (see below) from a DPS assisting STA.

-A UHR non-AP STA that has dot11UHRDPSAssistingSupported equal to 1 is called a DPS assisting non-AP STA and shall set the DPS Assisting Support field to 1 in the UHR Capabilities element in Management frames that it transmits.
-A UHR AP that has dot11UHRDPSAssistingSupported equal to 1 is called a DPS Assisting AP and shall set the DPS Assisting Support field to 1 in the UHR Capabilities element in Management frames that it transmits.
-Otherwise the UHR AP or non-AP STA shall set the DPS Assisting Support subfield to 0.
+A UHR non-AP STA that has dot11UHRDPSAssistingImplemented equal to 1 is called a DPS assisting non-AP STA and shall set the DPS Assisting Support field to 1 in the UHR Capabilities element in Management frames that it transmits.
+A UHR AP that has dot11UHRDPSAssistingImplemented equal to 1 is called a DPS Assisting AP and shall set the DPS Assisting Support field to 1 in the UHR Capabilities element in Management frames that it transmits.
+Otherwise the UHR AP or non-AP STA shall set the DPS Assisting Support field (#259, 2416) to 0.

+(#3649)37.9.1.1 Non-AP STA’s DPS enabling and disabling

-A UHR non-AP STA that has dot11UHRDPSSupported equal to 1 and that has enabled its DPS mode is called a DPS non-AP STA.
+(#2120, 2417) A UHR non-AP STA that has dot11UHRDPSImplemented equal to 1 shall set the DPS Support field to 1 in the UHR Capabilities element in Management frames that it transmits.
+Otherwise the non-AP STA shall set the DPS Support field to 0.
+A UHR non-AP STA that has dot11UHRDPSImplemented equal to 1 and that has enabled its DPS mode is called a DPS non-AP STA.

 [TBD] A UHR non-AP STA may enable the DPS mode only if its associated AP is a DPS Assisting AP.
 When a UHR non-AP STA intends to enable the DPS mode, then: